BabylonJS/Documentation/content/How_To/Particles/shape_emitters.md

 The same applies to `coneEmitter.heightRange`: you can define where along the height the particles should be emitted.
 A value of 0 means only on the top surface while a value of 1 means all along the height.

-Here is an example of a particle system emitted only from the outside of a flat cone: https://www.babylonjs-playground.com/#B9HKG0#1
+Here is an example of a particle system emitted only from the outside of a flat cone: <Playground id="#B9HKG0#1" title="Emitter From Outside A Cone" description="Simple example of a particle system emitting from outside of a flat cone." image=""/>

 The returned `coneEmitter` object can be used to change the values of these properties.